ghiacciolodev/Visual-Project-Manager/README.md

 throwing, which is what lets a hundred and twenty-six unit tests keep asserting against real URLs without a network call any of them would have had to mock.

+The failure this arrangement can still produce is worth writing down, because it happened here.
+Reading the configuration in a field initialiser captures whatever was in force when that class was constructed, and one service was constructed inside the app initializer itself, before the fetch resolved.
+It then held the development default for the life of the
+page: a deployed browser calling `localhost`, the content security policy correctly refusing the connection, and a project list that came back empty with nothing in any server log, because the request never left the browser.
+Every service reads the address inside a method now.

 The policy itself took work for a different reason.
 A strict `script-src 'self'` is the defence in depth for tokens in